Turbulence and dust fragility in protoplanetary discs: Data Availability

-In this section, we implement \dustpy models to test the combination(s) of \vfrag and $\alpha$ that can fulfil the three requirements discussed above with assistance of synthetical observations generated from radiative transfer.
-We extend our investigation to disc continuum fluxes at $\lambda=1.3~$ and $3~\mathrm{mm}$, disc-integrated spectral indices, optical depth and dust retention.
+In this section, we implement \dustpy models to test the combination(s) of \vfrag and $\alpha$ that can fulfil the three requirements discussed above with assistance of synthetic observations generated from radiative transfer.
+We do not aim to reproduce the exact values of brightness ratios of dust rings within a single wavelength and across multi-wavelengths, but require that the brightness ratio of the inner to outer dust rings are consistently $>1$ or $<1$ and that the ratio does not change significantly over a sufficiently long time ($\gtrsim$ Myr) and across wavelengths instead.
+We extend our investigation to disc continuum fluxes at $\lambda=1.3~$ and $3~\mathrm{mm}$\footnote{We note that ALMA Band 3 ($\lambda=3~\mathrm{mm}$) is used instead of Band 4 ($\lambda=2.1~\mathrm{mm}$), as Band 3 observations probe continuum emission from larger grains and represent the longest wavelength commonly used in ALMA studies.}, disc-integrated spectral indices, optical depth and dust retention, i.e. how the dust mass changes over time.
 We adopt the disc and stellar parameters of GM Aur from Table \ref{tb:stellar_params}.
-Our goal is \textit{not} to reproduce the exact observables of GM Aur, but rather to explore combinations of \vfrag and $\alpha_\mathrm{SS}$ that can describe the observables within reasonable ranges found in observations.
+Our goal is \textit{not} to reproduce the exact observables of GM Aur, but rather to explore combinations of \vfrag and $\alpha$ that can describe several observables within reasonable ranges found in recent observations of general discs.
 We describe our models in Section \ref{subsec:numerical_methods} and present our results in Section \ref{subsec:numerical_results}.